 Can we share the Peace with each other?

-Will there be an offertory collection at 11am?
+Will there be an offertory collection?

 There is provision for online donations via a link on the weekly electronic newsletter and at the bottom the home page of St James’s website.